 If you move to Canada with the intention to settle, anything earned up to that point should be declared, but you won’t be taxed on it and for that year you will be treated as non-resident

 Filing your tax return

 Once you have your residency status sorted, filing your taxes is relatively straightforward from here.
 There are however a number of different ways to physically complete your tax return.
+You can: